paulasbia/get_next_line/README.md

 - Result        : 125 %
 - Observations  : File gnl_with_bonus is the complet work; The file _tests_ contains my _unity_test_.

+## About
 Refer to the [**subject of this project**](https://github.com/paulasbia/get_next_line/tree/main/Subject).

+This project is about programming a function that returns a line read from a file descriptor.